 • the misled party suffered loss or damage by relying on that misrepresentation, which was reasonably foreseeable and not too remote.

-A duty of care will be found where the person making the representation could reasonably be expected to foresee that the statement would be relied on due to some special skill or superior knowledge that they possess, as compared to the other party, and it is reasonable in the circumstances for the other party to rely on the statement.
+A duty of care will be found where the person making the representation could reasonably be expected to foresee that the statement would be relied on.
+This can be due to some special skill or superior knowledge that they possess, as compared to the other party, and it is reasonable in the circumstances for the other party to rely on the statement.

-If the negligent misrepresentation caused the misled party to enter into the contract, then the misled party can rescind the contract, or sue for damages for negligence, or both.
+If the negligent misrepresentation caused the misled party to enter into the contract, then the misled party can rescind the contract or sue for damages for negligence.
 Unlike fraud, the misled party can only recover damages that were reasonably foreseeable.
-As set out in “Fraudulent misrepresentation”, the misled party may also be entitled to contractual remedies (e.g. damages/termination) if the negligent misrepresentation constituted a term of the contract.
+The misled party may also be entitled to contractual remedies (e.g. damages/termination) if the negligent misrepresentation constituted a term of the contract.

 An innocent misrepresentation is where a misrepresentation is made with no intention to deceive and without any negligence.